apereo/cas/docs/cas-server-documentation/planning/Getting-Started.md

 rather utilizes the overlay mechanism to combine CAS original artifacts and local customizations to further ease future upgrades and maintenance.

-**Note: Do NOT clone or download the CAS codebase directly.
+**Note**: Do NOT clone or download the CAS codebase directly.
 That is ONLY required if you wish to contribute to the development of the project.

 It is **VERY IMPORTANT** that you try to get a functional baseline working before doing anything else.